Ted Williams: Post-retirement

 After retirement from play, Williams helped Boston's new left fielder, Carl Yastrzemski, in hitting, and was a regular visitor to the Red Sox' spring training camps from 1961 to 1966, where he worked as a special batting instructor.
 He served as executive assistant to Tom Yawkey (1961–65), then was named a team vice president (1965–68) upon his election to the Hall of Fame.
 He resumed his spring training instruction role with the club in 1978.

 Beginning in 1961, he would spend summers at the Ted Williams Baseball Camp in Lakeville, Massachusetts, which he had established in 1958 with his friend Al Cassidy and two other business partners.
 For eight summers and parts of others after that, he would give hitting clinics and talk baseball at the camp.
 It was not uncommon to find Williams fishing in the pond at the camp.
-The area now is owned by the town and a few of the buildings still stand.
-In the main lodge one can still see memorabilia from Williams' playing days.
+The area now is owned by the town, and a few of the buildings still stand.
+In the main lodge, one can still see memorabilia from Williams's playing days.

-Williams served as manager of the Washington Senators, from 1969–1971, then continued with the team when they became the Texas Rangers after the 1971 season.
-Williams' best season as a manager was 1969 when he led the expansion Senators to an 86–76 record in the team's only winning season in Washington.
+Williams served as manager of the Washington Senators from 1969 to 1971, then continued with the team when they became the Texas Rangers after the 1971 season.
+Williams's best season as a manager was in 1969 when he led the expansion Senators to an 86–76 record in the team's only winning season in Washington.
 He was chosen "Manager of the Year" after that season.
 Like many great players, Williams became impatient with ordinary athletes' abilities and attitudes, particularly those of pitchers, whom he admitted he never respected.
-Fellow manager Alvin Dark thought Williams "was a smart, fearless manager" who helped his hitters perform better.
-Williams' issue with Washington/Texas, according to Dark, was when the ownership traded away his third baseman and shortstop, making it difficult for the club to be as competitive.
+Fellow manager Alvin Dark thought that Williams "was a smart, fearless manager" who helped his hitters perform better.
+Williams's issue with Washington/Texas, according to Dark, was when the ownership traded away his third baseman and shortstop, making it difficult for the club to be as competitive.

 On the subject of pitchers, in Ted's autobiography written with John Underwood, Ted opines regarding Bob Lemon (a sinker-ball specialist) pitching for the Cleveland Indians around 1951: "I have to rate Lemon as one of the very best pitchers I ever faced.
 His ball was always moving, hard, sinking, fast-breaking.
 You could never really uhmmmph with Lemon."